Promotional Content & In-App Events on AppTweak

 - Cross-over: A cross-over between games or IP collaboration event.

-We know that Google Play promotional content and iOS 15 in-app events are a big thing for our users, and this is why we prioritized these features to show valuable insights before any other tool!
+We know that Google Play promotional content and in-app events are a big thing for our users.
+That is why we prioritized these features to show valuable insights before any other tool!

 We strongly advise you to take a close look at what your competitors are doing regarding promotional content and in-app events!
 Monitoring and analyzing strategies in your industry could teach you how (not) to launch events and suggest the creatives you could prioritize.